poier/PreView/README.md

 using the corresponding command-line parameter.
 That is, call `python main_run.py --training-type 2` instead.
-When using the MV-hands dataset you need to change the camera view, which is to be predicted by adding `--output-cam-ids-train 2` to the call.
+When using the MV-hands dataset you need to change the camera view, which is to be predicted, by adding `--output-cam-ids-train 2` to the call.
 To change further settings you can adapt the respective configuration files in the `config` folder or via the command-line
 (see `python main_run.py --help` for details).